 The new Zeiss Touit is an expensive piece of optic at $900 retail, which is $300 more expensive than what the Fuji XF 35mm f/1.4 normally sells for.
-It is two thirds of a stop slower, but has a nice metal finish typical of Zeiss lenses, a 9-blade diaphragm (vs 7-blade on the Fuji) and Zeiss anti-reflective coating.
+It is two-thirds of a stop slower, but has a nice metal finish typical of Zeiss lenses, a 9-blade diaphragm (vs 7-blade on the Fuji), and Zeiss T* anti-reflective coating.

-At the same time, it has a pretty loud focus motor, relatively slow autofocus speed and the same aperture clicking issue as the Fuji 35mm f/1.4.
-Let’s take a look at how the lens performed in comparison to the Fuji XF 35mm f/1.4:
+At the same time, it has a pretty loud focus motor, relatively slow autofocus speed, and the same aperture clicking issue as the Fuji XF 35mm f/1.4 R. Let’s take a look at how the lens performed in comparison:

 Let’s see how the two lenses stack up against each other in bokeh.
 Take a look at the below comparison:

 It is hard to decide which one looks better, since there are pros and cons to each.
 The Fuji shows an onion-ring pattern in the highlights, while the Zeiss does not have the same problem.
 However, the Fuji does not have very well-defined borders, while the Zeiss does (and they are pretty thick).

 To be honest, the Zeiss Touit 32mm f/1.8 does not seem to be worth the $300 price premium.
 While both lenses seem to be quite good in terms of their sharpness, there are only specific apertures like f/2.8 where Zeiss shines, with Fuji providing better mid-frame and corner performance, especially when stopped down.
 In addition to being a slower lens and having other issues highlighted earlier, the Zeiss Touit also suffers from much more pronounced barrel distortion, measuring 1.61% and has much more lateral chromatic aberration.